nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Are you a NUS student who stays on campus and enjoys organising or participating in group buys?
 Do you struggle with **remembering** the people involved in each group order, **calculating** how to split the bill and **tracking** who is still yet to pay you back?

 PayMeLah is a desktop app for solving all these problems and more!
 PayMeLah can **keep track of** and **manage the debts** your friends owe you.
 It can even **do simple calculations** for you, such as adding GST or splitting debts amongst your friends.
 What’s more, it is optimised for you to do everything **from just your keyboard**!
 This way, you can seamlessly switch between managing your debts and acing your assignments without even needing your mouse.
-Save time on the nitty-gritties of organising group buys so that you can be more productive! :thumbs-up:
+Save time on the nitty-gritties of organising group buys so that you can be more productive! :+1:

 <div style="page-break-after: always;"></div>